 We all have stories to tell.
 Stories waiting for the right audience.
 Sometimes, we share them verbally, and at times, we pen them down.
 The stories (fiction) evolve from our imagination.
 However, they are based on our experiences, expectations, and observations.

 The story could be short or long.
-A short story demands focus as there is a word limit.
-But, it still needs five basic elements; A compelling plot, believable characters.
-Natural and honest life-like dialogue, strong and believable imagery, and a pace to keep readers engaged.
+A short story demands focus, as it has a word limit.
+However, it still needs five basic elements: a compelling plot, believable characters, natural and honest life-like dialogue, strong and believable imagery, and a pace that keeps readers engaged.

 TO KNOW MORE ABOUT THE SHORT STORY CONTEST FOR FICTION ENGLISH WRITERS FROM UTTARAKHAND- CLICK HERE.